randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

 release.
 It does not change the history file or the stage folder.
 Put the zip at the root of a card and boot.

-The Web UI's Update page refuses such a zip, because it doesn't match a release on GitHub.
-Copy it to the card yourself.
+The Web UI's Update page accepts such a zip after warning that it doesn't match a release on GitHub; you can also copy it to the card yourself.

 ## How `add` and `seed` change the history